KhiopsML/khiops-doc/docs/ui-docs/coclustering/tools.md

   - Typicality: interest measure of the value within its cluster

+!!! warning "Star value"

-> The special value “ \* ” represents any value not seen during training the coclustering.
+    The special value '` * `' represents any value not seen during training the coclustering.
+    Please note that this special value cannot be used in a join operation.

-In case of a numerical variable, the fields are:
+In case of a *numerical* variable, the fields are:

   - Cluster: name of the cluster (interval of values)

   - Lower bound: lower bound (excluded) of the interval

-  - upper bound: upper bound (included) of the interval
+  - Upper bound: upper bound (included) of the interval

-> Infinite lower and upper bounds are represented by empty fields.
+Infinite lower and upper bounds are represented by empty fields.
 A cluster containing the missing value has empty fields for both the lower and upper bounds.

-###  Prepare deployment
+##  Prepare deployment

 This dialog box deals with the preparation of the deployment of a coclustering model by the means of a Khiops deployment dictionary.
 Deploying a coclustering model consists in associating each instance of one variable of a coclustering model to the label of its cluster, as well as creating new variables such as the distance of the instance of each cluster.